When involved in a divorce, choose Crest Appraisal Services to provide a realistic value of residence to be divided.

-We understand that divorce is a painful process.
-There are numerous decisions looming, including what happens to the shared residence.
-There are generally two choices regarding the shared residence - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties should commission an appraisal of the residence.
+We understand that divorce can be very difficult.
+There are many choices looming, including the status of the home.
+There are generally two choices regarding common real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to order an appraisal of the mutual real estate.

-Contact us if your needs include an appraisal related to a divorce or other allocation of assets.
+Contact us if you require an appraisal dealing with a divorce or other division of assets.

-WA attorneys and accountants rely on our appraisals when ascertaining real property values for estates, divorces, or other disputes depending on a value opinion.
-We have a lot of expertise dealing with all the parties involved and are ready to assist with your needs.
+Attorneys in WA as well as accountants rely on our appraisals when determining what the real property is worth for estates, divorces, or other disputes requiring a value opinion.
+We have a lot of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
 We submit appraisal reports that fulfill the requirements of the courts and various agencies.

-As a lawyer representing a client in a divorce, your case's material facts regularly necessitates an appraisal to establish fair market value for the residential real estate involved.
-Often the divorce date differs from the date you requested the appraisal.
-We're comfortable with the processes and requirements mandatory to complete a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
-For each divorce appraisal we are hired to do we keep in mind that they require prudence with the utmost care.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, ensuring the utmost discretion.
+As a lawyer representing a client in a divorce, your case's evidence regularly needs an appraisal to ascertain fair market value for the residential real estate involved.
+Often the divorce date may not be the same as the date you purchased the appraisal.
+We're experienced with the techniques and all that it entails to complete a retroactive appraisal that has an effective date and Fair Market Value estimate that matches the date of divorce.
+For each divorce appraisal we perform we understand that they require prudence with the utmost care.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.